Wander Women Lebanon:

 Beirut + Beyond

 Join us for an eight day trip around Lebanon, a gem of the Middle East.
 Largely inaccessible to independent travelers, this trip puts Lebanon within reach in a whole new way.
-For this retreat, I’ve partnered with my friend and fellow travel expert Jessica Parker of the Trip Whisperer, a Beirut expat who knows the country inside and out.
+For this retreat, we’ve partnered with my friend and fellow travel expert Jessica Parker of the Trip Whisperer, a Beirut expat who knows the country inside and out.

 We’re going to explore ruins that rival Petra (without the crowds!), sip local wine through a lush valley, paddleboard in a hip surf town, party at Beirut’s famous beach clubs, hike and bike through stunning landscapes, and practice yoga all along the way.
 We’ll spend the week in an eclectic mix of accommodation, from chic, urban hotels to a seaside guesthouse, and a rambling rural ranch.